 If a trial court denies a petition for post-conviction relief, a defendant can appeal the denial to the court of appeals.
 The process then proceeds like a direct appeal.

-Strict time limits exist for filing a Petition for Post-conviction Relief.
 Call Harris Law Firm today to schedule your Post-Conviction consultation.